Oneo64/The-Mirk-of-Agmundr/Writing/FirstDraft/Chapter3.md

 "Fine," Ingólfr said.

 Ljörn stopped there, watching them willingly go towards the mound.
-He was unsure whether to follow or not; the mirky forest's presence overwhelmed him, getting to his unease.
-He cast a sideways glance, and saw that Rúna also stayed behind.
-She clutched her bag, watching them go towards it.
+He was unsure whether to follow or not; the mirky forest’s presence overwhelmed him, getting to his unease.
+He cast a sideways glance and saw that Rúna had also stayed behind.
+She clutched her bag, watching them as they marched towards it.

 Their gaze met.
 He could see the same uncertainty in her eyes; the forest's ominous presence affected her as well.